Mr-Clear/Clear19/readme.txt

 # test your screen
 >>> lg19.set_display_colorful()

-# set backlight to blue after reset
+# set back light to blue after reset
-# this will be your backlight color after a bus reset (or switching the keyboard
+# this will be your back light color after a bus reset (or switching the keyboard
 # off and no)
 >>> lg19.save_default_bg_color(0, 0, 255)